What Is HR and HRM

 - According to H.N.
 North Scott,“ Personnel management is an extension of general management that of promoting and stimulating every employee to make the fullest contribution to the purpose of the business.”

-… H. N. North Scott says to achieve the maximum contribution of the employee to meet the organizational goals the company needs to extend general manager in order to promote and stimulate each and every employee working for the organization.
+… H. N. North Scott says to achieve the employee’s maximum contribution to meet the organizational goals, the company needs to extend general manager to promote and stimulate each and every employee working for the organization.

-… The above explanation states that personnel management is a way of managing and utilizing the skills of labor in such a way that can meet the goals of the organization effectively.
+… The above explanation states that personnel management is a way of managing and utilizing labour skills in such a way that it can meet the organisation’s goals effectively.

-In short personnel management is concerned with the employees of the organization, with its personnel policies, a coordinate environment at workplace, make sure that the good work is maintained and ensures individual, social and economic satisfaction.
+In short, personnel management is concerned with the employees of the organization, with its personnel policies, a coordinate environment at the workplace, make sure that the good work is maintained and ensures individual, social and economic satisfaction.

 HRM vs Personnel Management Infographics